rogervinas/testwebapp/README.md

 # testwebapp

-Test Web Application using [com.sun.net.httpserver.HttpServer](https://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/HttpServer.html) and [ReactiveX for Java](https://github.com/ReactiveX/RxJava)
+This is a Test Web Application using [com.sun.net.httpserver.HttpServer](https://docs.oracle.com/javase/8/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/HttpServer.html) and [ReactiveX for Java](https://github.com/ReactiveX/RxJava).

-HttpServer handles requests by executing the HttpContext/HttpHandler configured for the requested path.
+The HttpServer handles requests by executing the HttpContext/HttpHandler configured for the requested path.

-In this TestWebApp a single HttpHandler is used which sends the HttpExchange via an RxJava Observable stream:
+This application uses a single HttpHandler and sends every request via a RxJava Observable stream.

-Following MVC each configured route will have a controller subscribed at the end of this Observable stream, with mapping and filtering in between.
+Then, following the MVC pattern, for each route there will be a controller subscribed at the end of the Observable stream, most likely with mapping and filtering in between.

-For example a GET to an authorized page from an authenticated user will be:
+Example of the GET/* route to serve pages to an authorized user:

 ```
 ( -----R-----R--R-----R-----R-------R------R------|-> )
-. filter by method/path (GET *)
+.filter( method/path = GET/* )
-. filter by page exists
+.filter( page exists )
-. map session (extract session information from request)
+.map( if found, extract session from request )
-. filter by session (session exists? session is not expired?)
+.filter( session exists and is not expired )
-. filter by authorization (extract user from session and check authorization)
+.filter( session's user is authorized to access page )
-. subscribe to controller to render page
+.subscribe( controller to serve page )
 ```

 # build